piersdeseilligny/betterfountain/README.md

     * Includes scenes and sections as PDF bookmarks, for easy navigation in your reader of choice
     * Possible to highlight any specified characters in the PDF
 * Full screenplay outline
-    * Includes sections, scenes, notes, and synopses (the visiblity of each type of item being easily and quickly toggleable)
+    * Includes sections, scenes, notes, and synopses (the visibility of each type of item being easily and quickly toggleable)
 * "Folding" scenes and sections
-* Live preview of the formatted screenplay
+* Screenplay layout preview (choice between a real-time approximation, or an exact PDF Preview)
 * Advanced interactive statistics about your screenplay
 * Custom font support (Add "Font:" at the top of your .fountain screenplay, with the other title page keys, followed by the name of a font installed on your system)
 * Approximation of a screenplay's duration (in the status bar)